jiahaoliu1891/Language-and-The-World/README.md

 Therefore, we must let our deep learning models to learn lanaguage from multi-dimensional data: video, audio, etc. **Grounding** symbols into real world objects is a prerequisite for natural language understanding, which is a small step towards human-level intelligence.

-*Key words*: Symbolic Grounding,  World Model, Cognitive Science, Natural Language Grounding, Embodied Learning, cognitive Linguistic
+*Key words*: Symbolic Grounding,  World Model,  Natural Language Grounding, Embodied Learning, Cognitive Linguistic

 ## Papers: